mbender74/Titanium-PDFReader-iOS/README.md

 # PDFReader for iOS (based on Apple PDFKit)
-## PDF-Reader-View module for Appcelerator Titanium
+## PDF-Reader-View module for Titanium SDK

 <img src="./demo.gif" width="293" height="634" alt="Example" />

-Simple iOS View module for Appcelerator Titanium that can display PDF files with thumnail slider and serach function
+Simple iOS PDF-Reader module for Titanium that can display PDF files with thumnail slider and search function

 ### Usage